gantry/docs/pages/01.gantry5/04.tutorials/14.multilingual-site-wordpress/docs.md

 ![](wpml/img12.jpg)

-Visit the frontend of your site and you should now see the language switcher and the associated Menu when selecting each language.
+Visit the frontend of your site and you should now see the language switcher and the associated Menu when selecting each language.-->